List of Armenian monarchs: Vanand, Bagratuni dynasty (961–1065)

 Vanand was ceded to the Byzantine Empire by Gagik-Abas II in 1065.

-Kiurikian dynasty of Tashir-Dzoraget (982–c.
+Tashir-Dzoraget, Kiurikian dynasty (982–c.
 1145)

-The Kingdom of Tashir-Dzoraget was a vassal kingdom founded in 982 by Kiuriki I, youngest son of Ashot III of Armenia, and thereafter ruled by his descendants.
+The Kingdom of Tashir-Dzoraget was a vassal kingdom founded in 982 by Kiuriki I, youngest son of Ashot III of Armenia, and was thereafter ruled by his descendants.
 It was for most of its history ruled from the fortress of Lori.